 - Tap on General → Emergency SOS

-- Toggle off Hold for Auto Call if desired
+- Toggle off Hold Side Button if desired

 Apple Watch features a loud countdown alert sound like iPhone.
 However, there isn’t an option to turn it off.
 Even with your iPhone or Apple Watch set to silent/vibrate the countdown alert will sound.

-Remember, if you accidentally place an SOS call, you should be able to end it before it reaches emergency services if you hit Cancel as quick as possible.
+Remember, if you accidentally place an SOS call, you should be able to end it before it reaches emergency services if you hit Cancel as quickly as possible.